Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 Most people have been asking me on Facebook about puffy puri like a market,

-So today the recipe will give also tips so let’s begin
+So today, the recipe will also give tips, so let’s begin

-Tips for making perfect gol gappy:
+Tips for making perfect gol gappa:

 2. Kneading dough with plain water does not need warm or cold water in kneading